Accessibility: being able to utilize products, services, amenities, and environments regardless of level of mobility or ability.

 Determinant: a factor that causes something to happen or affects the outcome of something.

-Diet quality: a healthy diet that is both balanced and diverse to provide all essential nutrients to grow and live a healthy life.
+Diet quality: a healthy diet that is both balanced and Diverse to provide all essential nutrients to grow and live a healthy life.

 Diverse: refers to variety.